Model robot: Construction

-Scale
+Scale and Grade

-Anime mecha subjects such as Gundam are most often portrayed as being between 15–20 meters tall, and so the kits are scaled in a manner that brings the subject to an economical and manageable size.
+Anime mecha subjects such as Gundam are most often portrayed as being between 15 and 20 meters tall, so the kits are scaled in a manner that brings the subject to an economical and manageable size.
 For machines in this size range, scales of 1:100 and 1:144 are most common, with 1:60 being reserved for larger (and usually more expensive or elaborate) kits.
-For smaller subjects, scales such as 1:20, 1:35, and 1:72 are common.
-Bandai kits are commonly based upon fairly extensive and radical redesigns, rather than the original designs themselves.
-Some of this inconsistency representation may be due to the inherent difficulties in turning a 2-D cel-animated design into a 3-D design.
-Additionally, newer versions of the same mecha could be very different from an older version, due to better manufacturing technologies.
+For smaller subjects, scales such as 1:20, 1:35, and 1:72 are also common.
+Bandai kits will commonly use a fairly extensive redesign, rather than the original design itself.
+Some of this inconsistency in representation may be due to the inherent difficulties in turning a 2-D cel-animated design into a 3-D design.
+Additionally, newer versions of the same model could be very different from an older version, due to better manufacturing technologies.

+Gunpla kits are also sorted by a grading scale, which signals the complexity, and sometimes the art style, of the model.

 Practice

 Gunpla is a major hobby in Japan, with entire magazines dedicated to variations on Bandai models.
 As mecha are fictional humanoid objects, there is considerable leeway for custom models and "kitbashes."
 A large amount of artistry goes into action poses and personalized variations on classic machines.
 There is also a market for custom resin kits which fill in gaps in the Bandai model line.

 Gundam is not the only line of model robots.
 Eureka Seven, Neon Genesis Evangelion, Patlabor, Aura Battler Dunbine and Heavy Metal L-Gaim, to name a few, are all represented by Bandai model lines.
-Other manufacturers, such as Hasegawa, Wave, and Kotobukiya, have in recent years offered products from other series, such as Macross, Votoms, Five Star Stories, Armored Core, Virtual-On, Zoids, and Maschinen Krieger, with results rivaling Bandai's best products.
+Other manufacturers, such as Hasegawa, Wave, and Kotobukiya, have in recent years offered products from other series, such as Macross, Votoms, Five Star Stories, Armored Core, Virtual-On, Zoids, and Maschinen Krieger, with sales rivaling Bandai's most popular products.